 - An active basic science or clinical researcher in the field of endovascular hemorrhage control, preferably with a formal academic appointment.

 - An experienced clinician actively practicing in the field of endovascular hemorrhage control.

 - A non-medical individual with specialist knowledge and experience.

 The Journal also recognizes that early career scientists can and should contribute to the peer-review process.
 This can be undertaken in a mentored way, so that the process is robust and beneficial to the reviewer.
 Notes of interest should be sent to the Managing Editor.

 The Journal editors have the final say on manuscript acceptance.

-In order to support the open access nature of the Journal, content is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.
+In order to support the open access nature of the Journal, content is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

-The Journal is funded very generously by the University Hospital of Orebro and the hospital reaserch council as well as the EVTM research group.
+The Journal is funded very generously by Örebro University Hospital and the hospital research council as well as the EVTM research group.
 This permits professional IT and publishing support, but all other roles are gratis.
-Should any other organisation or individual wish to financially contribute to the running of this open-access endeavor, please contact the Managing Editor.
+Should any other organization or individual wish to financially contribute to the running of this open-access endeavor, please contact the Managing Editor.